zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/SchedulerResourceFactory.md

 ---

 # Kendo.Mvc.UI.Fluent.SchedulerResourceFactory
-Creates resources for the !:Scheduler{TModel} class.
+Creates resources for the 1 class.